 Resolution no. Description For Against

-Ordinary Business:
+Ordinary Busine ess:

 1. Adoption of Financial Statements:

 To receive, consider and adopt the audited Standald Consolidated Financial Statements for the financial year en March, 2022, which includes the Balance Sheet, Statement of Loss, Cash Flow Statement as at that date, the Auditor's Report Board's Report thereon. nded 31 st of Profit &

 2. Declaration of Dividend on the equity shares

-To declare Dividend on equity shares for the financial years of the financial years and the state of the financial years. ar ended
+To declare Dividend on equity shares for the financial year 31st March, 2022 ar ended

-3. Appoint Ms. Minoshi Maheshwari (DIN: 01575975) who retires by rotation and being eligible, offers herself for re-appointment.
+3. Appoint Ms. Minoshi Maheshwari (DIN: 01575975) who rotation and being eligible, offers herself for re-appointment. ,

 Special Busines s:

 4. Re-appointment of Mr. Ashish Maheshwari (DIN: 01575984 Managing Director of the Company 1) as the

 Signed this day of2022

 Signature of shareholder ix nue mp

 Signature of Proxy holder(s)